Sadicius/hdrp-fishmeat/README.txt

 - add images to your "\rsg-inventory\html\images"

 # Starting the resource
-- add the following to your server.cfg file : ensure rsg-fishprep
+- add the following to your server.cfg file : ensure hdrp-fishmeat

 # Credits
 - Sadicius / Sadicius#1150 / https://linktr.ee/sadicius